 The role of the Smart Energy Code Administrator and Secretariat (SECAS) is defined within the Smart Energy Code (SEC) arrangements.
 The formal SECAS duties and functions, within Section C, include the provision of advice and support to the SEC Panel, and its Sub-Committees, in relation to its functions and responsibilities in accordance with the SEC.
-SECAS additionally provides support and assistance to Parties in relation to the SEC and its obligations through the provision of a helpdesk, guidance materials, Party Support Analysts and education seminars.
+SECAS additionally provides support and assistance to Parties in relation to the SEC and its obligations through the provision of a helpdesk, guidance materials, Party Engagement Analysts and education seminars.

 How does SECAS support the Panel and its Sub-Committees?

 The SEC defines the duties of both the Code Administrator and the Secretariat.
 The table below describes these at a high level for each function:

 Who performs the role of SECAS?

 Gemserv were awarded the contract to undertake the SECAS role in September 2013, following a competitive procurement process run by the Department for Business, Energy and Industrial Strategy (BEIS).

 What can Parties expect from SECAS?

 Once acceded to the Code, Parties can expect to receive the following on a regular basis:

 - Meeting Headlines from all SEC governance meetings

 - Non-confidential meeting documentation for the SEC Panel and Sub-Committees will be made available on the website